Stucco Crack Repair

 Stucco cracks from various causes: house settling, thermal expansion/contraction, moisture intrusion, improper installation, or age.
 We identify the specific cause to ensure proper repair.

-Are stucco cracks serious?
+Are stucco cracks serious in St. Augustine homes?

 How long do stucco crack repairs last?